MayaLearning/AdvancedK8ForBeginners/README.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

 Since everything is running on localhost we can simply go into the container and hit the web server.
-Replace YOURCONTAINERID with the container ID of your instance.
+Replace YOURCONTAINERID with the container ID of the running webapp.

 ```bash
 kubectl exec -it YOURCONTAINERID -c main-container -- /bin/sh